JereKuusela/valheim-infinity_hammer/publish/README.md

 IF "Disable loot" is enabled, destroying creatures or structures won't drop loot.

 # Changelog

+- v1.4:
+	- Added new parameter to hammer command to set initial scale.
+	- Fixed scale being applied to objects that don't support it.
+	- Fixed tamed status not being copied for creatures.
+	- Fixed hammer_scale not working with different scales per axis.
+	- Fixed "Select range" setting not working.

 - v1.3:
 	- Fixed health not being copied for creatures (got overwritten by stars).